-15 Subtle Signs You’re Eating Too Much Sugar
+16 Subtle Signs You're Eating Too Much Sugar That Often Go Unnoticed

-You’ve finally kicked the ice-cream-after-dinner habit.
-There’s no way you’re eating too much sugar.
-Right?
-While nixing obvious sugar bombs like candy and cake is a huge step toward a healthier diet, there are lots of other places sugar hides.
-That includes everything from high fructose corn syrup found in some salad dressings to fruit juice added to “all natural” protein bars.
+You've finally kicked the ice-cream-after-dinner habit.
+There's no way you're eating too much sugar, right?
+Not so fast.
+While nixing obvious sugar bombs like candy and cake is a huge step toward a healthier diet, there are lots of other sneaky foods where sugar hides.
+That includes everything from high fructose corn syrup found in salad dressings to fruit juice added to "all-natural" protein bars.

 Another difference is in the dosing.
 "You don't find foods in nature that have the insane amounts of added sugar found in processed foods.
 Putting that much sugar into your system is unnatural, and your body isn't built to digest it," says Ansel.